A varied avifauna

 The Posidonia, treasure of the sea bed

-Posidonia oceanica is not an alga, but a flowering plant.
-Nearly 100 million years ago, it adapted from the terrestrial environment to the oceanic environment.
-Endemic to the Mediterranean, it forms what are called "meadows" or "sea grass" of posidonia.
-Considered as real "ecosystem engineers", they play an essential ecological role in the Mediterranean coastline.
-Although they cover a large part of the Mediterranean, the Posidonia meadows that are concentrated in the Ses Salines nature reserve, between Ibiza and Formentera, are among the best preserved.
-Posidonia is a major source of oxygenation of the water, favorable to the biodiversity of its ecosystem.
-It is said that one square meter of posidonia produces more oxygen than one square meter of Amazonian forest!Save Posidonia Project
+Posidonia oceanica is not an algae, but a flowering plant.
+Nearly 100 million years ago, it adapted from a terrestrial to an oceanic environment.
+Endemic to the Mediterranean, it forms what are known as Posidonia "meadows" or "seagrass beds".
+Considered true ecosystem engineers, they play an essential ecological role on the Mediterranean coast.
+Although they extend over a large part of the Mediterranean, the Posidonia meadows concentrated in the Ses Salines nature reserve, between Ibiza and Formentera, are among the best preserved in the region.
+Posidonia plays a crucial role in oxygenating the waters, contributing to the rich biodiversity of its ecosystem.
+It's even said that one square metre of posidonia produces more oxygen than one square metre of Amazon rainforest!

 The United Nations has proclaimed 2017 the "International Year of Sustainable Tourism for Development".
 It's in this context that the Save Posidonia Project was born, a pioneering micro-crowdfunding (participatory financing) project dedicated to the conservation of Mediterranean Posidonia off Formentera.
 The principle is simple: each participant can become the "sponsor" of one square metre or more of Posidonia (€1/m²).
 The funds raised are then entirely dedicated to the preservation of this very special flora, and over 250,000 m² of Posidonia have already been sponsored (2021).
 If you'd like to find out more or sponsor a plot of Posidonia, visit www.saveposidoniaproject.org.